RajuProbStat/myFunc/README.txt

 ("results_figure7_robustness.R", "results_figures.R", "results_supplementary_figures.R",
 results_table3.R and results_table4_table5.R) which have been used to produce these ".RData" files.

-**The subfolder** "reproduce_results" contains the files: "master_script_results_analyses.R", "reproduce_results.Rmd" and "reproduce_results.pdf".
+The subfolder "reproduce_results" contains the files: "master_script_results_analyses.R", "reproduce_results.Rmd" and "reproduce_results.pdf".
 The code lines "1-956" of the R script "master_script_results_analyses.R" takes the ".RData" files from the sub folder "intermediate_results" and creates all the results, tables and figures presented in the manuscript as well as in the Supplementary Material of the manuscript.
-The colde lines "962-1188" of the R script "master_script_results_analyses.R" produce all the .RData files used for the intermediate results.
+The colde lines "962-1188" of the R script "master_script_results_analyses.R" produce all the ".RData" files used for the intermediate results.
 To demonstrate the reproduced results for the manuscript as well its Supplementary Material, the files "reproduce_results.Rmd" and "reproduce_results.pdf" have been made in Rmarkdown.